Participation in the network

 The initiative is a starting point for dialog, networking and cooperation.
 It offers a frame for views exchange and opinion building with the aim to foster financial stability, to improve regulation and to advance financial reforms.
 For participation no charges exist.
 You can quit any time.
 Institutional participation and cooperation are possible and welcomed as well.

 Over the past years FRSN has established manyfold contacts to institutions, companies and organisations which are a valuable asset as regards developing the initiative.
-In 2017 and 2018 we are planning concrete activities to put the initiative on a more stable basis and generate more reach with the formation of an institute.
+In 2017 and 2018 we are planning concrete activities to put the initiative on a more stable basis and generate more reach.
+The initiative shall also take the form of a charitable organisation.

 As regards the conferences, FRSN has been collaborating in the last years with the German Institute for Economic Research (DIW Berlin), ESMT Berlin, Brussels’ based think tank Bruegel, Jacques Delors Institut Berlin, Humboldt University of Berlin and Mannheim Centre for European Economic Research.
 Future cooperations are envisaged.